-- I. The student is not allowed to study a course before studying its prerequisite courses. - 2.
-The student is allowed to study a certain course and its prerequisite in the same semester if their graduation so requires, or if they have previously failed the prerequisite.
-This happens with the consent of the Dean of the College and with a recommendation from the Head of the Department and the academic advisor, provided that the student does not have more than one prerequisite to complete or to pass. - 3.
+- I. The student is not allowed to study a course before studying its prerequisite courses. - The student is allowed to study a certain course and its prerequisite in the same semester if their graduation so requires, or if they have previously failed the prerequisite. - 3.
 The meaning of studying a prerequisite which is mentioned in paragraphs I and 2 of this article: -the student should have registered, attended and taken the exams of the prerequisite irrespective of passing or failing it, provided that his grade is not less than 36%.